-Amino acids, containing a carboxyl, an ammine and an R group, are the monomers that when linked together by peptide bonds form complex proteins.
+Amino acids, containing a carboxyl, an ammine and an R group, are the monomers of proteins that when linked together by peptide bonds form complex proteins.
 Proteins are important organic molecules that carry out major functions in cells and in the extracellular space.

-There are 20 different amino acids, which can be linked in any sequence and result in a large range of possible polypeptides.
+Although there are only 20 different amino acids, millions of proteins exist as these monomers can be linked in any given sequence